andyweiss1982/variables/review/do_now.md

 ### Do Now

-Write down the expected output of each line
+What's the output of each line?

 ```js
 1 + 1